Coastal coal-carrying trade of New South Wales: Wollongong Harbour

-Wollongong was for a time the only safe anchorage on the southern coalfields and the third largest port in New South Wales.The coal port at Wollongong Harbour consisted of the man-made Belmore Basin and the "Tee Wharf".
+Wollongong was for a time the only safe anchorage on the southern coalfields and the third largest port in New South Wales.

+The coal port at Wollongong Harbour consisted of the man-made Belmore Basin and the "Tee Wharf".
 On Belmore Basin, there were four coal staithes on the western side of the basin and two steam cranes on the eastern side.
 Loading at the "Tee Wharf" was by a single steam crane.
 The "Tee-Wharf" was somewhat exposed to weather from the north and north-east; the existing northern breakwater was not built until 1966–67.

-The port was connected to the Mt Kiera and Mt Pleasant Collieries by rail lines operated by the respective collieries.
+The port was connected to the Mount Kiera and Mount Pleasant Collieries by rail lines operated by the respective collieries.
 Originally these were horse-drawn but later used steam locomotives.

 From 1875 to 1890, there was a cokeworks, which converted unsaleable fines to coke, some of which was loaded at the port for Sydney.

+The Tee Wharf and its steam crane were occasionally used for loading coal, probably more commonly during replenishing of the coal bunkers.

 By 1927, there was only one coal staith in operation at Wollongong.
 The last coal was loaded there in 1933, by which time it had been eclipsed as a coal port by Port Kembla.